tealinuxos/slix-installer/README.md

 # brewix-installer

+last update:
+- add package_installer: package installer using textualize, just for learning about textualize

 list error:
 - so far no error,plis add issue if u found any error, thx
 - i have a bad feeling if user input a root password, i think will error, but so far im not tested that function, maybe i will try to check and create logic if user input root password, is opsional to create user non root